Flexible Work Arrangements

 - Equipment or supplies such as a laptop an employee can use in multiple locations.

-- Reallocation of work to other employees on days that the employee is not in the primary work location.
+- Reallocation of work to other employees on days the employee is not in the primary work location.

 - Special costs are associated with work performed remotely from another state or country.